mbonez006/groceries/README.md

 You should see `Running on http://localhost:7080` - indicating that we now have the frontend running on port 7080.

+### Open up Browser.
-Next open up a browser and navigate to `http://localhost:7080` - this should display the Groceries application.
+Next open up a web browser and navigate to `http://localhost:7080` - this should display the Groceries application.